 The direct-dial telephone can send up to 30 messages and can invoke Services to activate the extra-dial telephone.

 You cannot forward calls to a direct-dial telephone that is outside your Enterprise Edge system.
-See Making changes to Call Forward No Answer on page 25.

 Changing the direct-dial telephone assignments

 Your installer sets up the direct-dial telephone.